 Cardiac Catheterization Procedures

-- Diagnostic catheterizations help doctors determine the best way to treat more complex conditions.
-The information gathered during the catheterization is used to figure out the best timing for heart surgery and often to plan the operation itself and care afterwards.
+Diagnostic catheterizations help doctors decide the best way to treat complex conditions.
+The details that doctors gather during the procedure help them plan the best timing for heart surgery, the steps of the operation itself and the care a child will need after.

-- Catheterization procedures can also be used to diagnose and treat a variety of heart rhythm conditions.
-These specialized catheter procedures are called electrophysiology (EP) studies.
-EP studies allow doctors to map the electrical pathways in the heart and correct abnormal or harmful heart rhythms.
+Doctors also use catheterization to diagnose heart rhythm problems.
+These specialized procedures are called electrophysiology (EP) studies.
+EP studies allow doctors to map the electrical pathways in the heart to find the cause of an arrhythmia.

-Conditions that may be treated in the catheterization lab include:
+Conditions we treat in the catheterization lab include:

 - Atrial septal defect